 Essentially the role of aggressor pilots in the US Navy and in Top Gun, during the Cold War.
 Flying outdated F-5 Tigers and A-4 Skyhawks, the more experienced aggressors regularly curbstomped pilots in the Navy's newest Cool Planes: The F-14 and F/A-18.

-This is due to the agility of the outdated aircraft and the fact that these engagements always occur within visual range.
-The F-14 especially was designed to fight at extremely long distance with is advanced radar and long range missiles, in close it was too large and couldn't accelerate fast enough.
-In the case of the F-18 it was purely due to pilot skill as the F-18 is also quite agile but is still slightly inferior.
+This is due to the agility of the outdated aircraft note despite being subsonic, the A-4 has a 720 degree roll rate and is remarkably agile, due to having a good engine and light frame and the fact that these engagements always occur within visual range.
+The F-14 especially was designed to fight at extremely long distance with is advanced radar and long range missiles, in close it was too large and couldn't accelerate fast enough note no thanks to the crappy TF 30 engines forced on the design, and almost always carrying drop tanks with several tons of fuel.
+With the tanks off and better engines, the Tomcat became a better dogfighter.
+In the case of the F/A-18, it was purely due to pilot skill as the F/A-18 is also quite agile but is still slightly inferior.
 In addition the instructors are truly some of the best fighter pilots in the world.

 In Baseball, there are quite a few pitchers who can't throw above 85-86 mph (91-93 is considered normal) but have the ability to get hitters out consistently due either to perfect pitch placement or outstanding movement on their pitches.
 The so-called 'crafty lefties' like Jamie Moyer and Mark Buehrle are a good example of this; then there are knuckleball pitchers, who combine this trope (knuckleballs have very little velocity, hence take relatively little arm strength to throw, but take take absolute mastery to pitch consistently), with Lethal Joke Character (knuckleballs are notoriously unpredictable so a wild pitch is as likely as a strike), Badass Grandpa (the best known knuckleballers like the Niekro brothers, Charlie Hough, Tim Wakefield and R.A.
 Dickey didn't come into their own until their mid-thirties, when most pitchers hit the downward slope) and Glass Cannon (the pitch is dependent on the pitcher's fingernails to throw properly, so an injury that most other players wouldn't notice will wreck a knuckleballer).